What is the Child Life Program?

 Certified Child Life Specialists provide evidence-based interventions to help children and families cope with illness and hospitalization.
 Based on child development, child life specialists help meet the social, emotional, and developmental needs of children in stressful situations to help them understand and handle their medical experiences.

 Why are Child Life Services helpful?

 Child Life Specialists are trained professionals who use play as a tool to help children cope with their diagnosis and treatment.
 Play is how children learn, develop, express themselves, and feel safe.
 When children are able to cope better, they can feel a sense of accomplishment, have an easier time handling treatment, and experience less distress before, during, and after medical experiences.

-- Create a plan with child and family that involves relaxation and distraction to ease pain and increase coping abilities during procedures.
+- Preparation and support for treatment: Help children understand what they will experience during medical procedures and treatments.
+Specialists will create a plan with the child and family that involves relaxation and distraction to ease pain and increase coping abilities during procedures.

 - After receiving a new diagnosis

 - Your child expresses fear or confusion